taylorwood/clj.native-image/README.md

 This should be useful for creating lightweight, native CLI executables using Clojure and `deps.edn`.

+_This project depends on tools.deps.alpha and should be considered alpha itself._

 ## Prerequisites

 - [Clojure CLI tools](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools)